hsogo/gazeparser/GazeParser/docs/rec/setup.rst

 Adjusting camera (monocular recording)
 ==================================================

-Start GazeParser.Tracker and confirm that camera image is presented on the display of the Recorder PC.
+Start SimpleGazeTracker and confirm that camera image is presented on the display of the Recorder PC.
-If GazeParser.Tracker does not start, please confirm that the camera unit is recognized by the Recorder PC (see instruction of your camera device).
+If SimpleGazeTracker does not start, please confirm that the camera unit is recognized by the Recorder PC (see instruction of your camera device).
-If no camera image is appeared nevertheless GazeParser.Tracker seems to be running, please make sure that you have properly positioned the light source.
+If no camera image is appeared nevertheless SimpleGazeTracker seems to be running, please make sure that you have properly positioned the light source.

 Ask your participant to sit on a chair and put his/her head on head- and chin-rest.
 Adjust the position and the orientation of the camera so that either left or right eye of the participant is captured as large as possible.